Jimi Hendrix’s tuning

 The final result is the following, from the lowest string to the highest:

 A bit of music theory

 This tuning is called Dsus4 open.
-A tuning is said to be open when it helps to
+A tuning is said to be open when a particular

 A chord is said to be sus4 when it has a fourth and a fifth, but no third.
-With Dsus4, the notes are: D (tonic), G (fourth) and A (fifth); which are indeed the notes of the open strings!
+With Dsus4, the notes are: D (tonic), G (fourth) and A (fifth); which are indeed the notes of that tuning’s open strings!